SamVeras/AnotacoesCC/DS1.md

 > iteration, when $i = 2$.
 The subarray A[1:i-1] consists of just the single element A[1], which is
 > in fact the original element in A[1].
 Moreover, this subarray is sorted (after all, how could a
 > subarray with just one value not be sorted?), which shows that the loop invariant holds prior to
-> the ûrst iteration of the loop.
+> the first iteration of the loop.
 >
 > **Maintenance**: Next, we tackle the second property: showing that each iteration maintains the
 > loop invariant.
 Informally, the body of the **for** loop works by moving the values in $A[i-1]$,